Cugtyt/cugtyt_old.github.io/blog/papers/2019/negative-aware-training.md

 Attention transfer (ref) demonstrates that knowledge can be transfered through attention maps, which imporves the performance of shallow student network by forcing it to mimic the attention maps of a powerful teacher network.
 We will transfer the negative-awared knowledge the same way, even the student network is not negative-awared.

+The contributions of this work are as follows:

+* We propose a training strategy called Negative-Awared Training, which involved negative samples during training and the architecture of network stays unchanged, and network will be more neutral on negative samples.
+* We show that the knowledge can be transferd from a powerful teacher network with Negative-Awared Training to a student network which is not even aware of negative samples.

 ## Approach

-The output probability distribution, as we focusing on classification task and softmax is commonly used to produce probability, is network confidence for the specific data.
-We try to enforce network to produce correct label with probability 1 on postive samples, while we enforce network to produce uniform distribution for negative samples, confidences of all classes is $\frac{1}{c}$ where $c$ is number of training set classes, which is also the lowest bound network can reach, the approach we proposed is called Negative-Awared Training (NAT), the architecture is shown in figure below (ref).
+The output probability distribution, as we focusing on classification task and softmax is commonly used to produce probability, is network confidence on the specific data.
+We try to enforce network to produce correct label with probability 1 on postive samples, while we enforce network to produce equal probability for each label on negative samples, confidences of all classes is $\frac{1}{c}$ where $c$ is number of training set classes, which is the lowest bound network can reach, and the ground truth of negative samples during training. the approach we proposed is called Negative-Awared Training (NAT), the architecture is shown in figure below (ref).

 ![nat-model](R/nat-model.svg)

 Original training settings and cost function stay unchanged, which means we don't need to change the network architecture and hyper-parameters.
-Both positive samples and negative samples are jointly trained but with different strategies, original classification cost function stays unchanged while cost function on negative samples, like KL(Kullback-Leibler) divergence used in this work, enforcing the network to produce uniform distribution, the overall cost function is:
+Both positive samples and negative samples are jointly trained but with different strategies, original classification cost function stays unchanged while cost function on negative samples, like KL(Kullback-Leibler) divergence used in this work, enforcing the network to produce $\frac{1}{c}$ for each label, the overall cost function is:

 $$J _{NAT} = \frac{1}{n} \sum _{ i = 1} ^ n \{ L_{pos} \mathbb I (pos) +  D( \hat{ y } _ { neg } \parallel y_{ neg }) \mathbb I (neg) \}$$

-where $neg$ indicates negative samples, and $\hat { y } _ { neg }$ is the output probability of negative samples, $y _ { neg }$ is uniform distribution:
+where $neg$ and $pos$ indicate negative and postive samples, $\hat { y } _ { neg }$ is the output probability on negative samples, $y _ { neg }$ is ground truth:

 $$ \hat { y } _ { neg(i) }  =  \frac { \exp \left( o_i \right) } { \sum _ { i = 1 } ^ { n } \exp \left( o _ { i } \right) } \\
 y _ {neg}  = ( \frac{1}{c}, \dots, \frac{1}{c} ) ^ T$$

-where $c$ is number of classes, $o$ is network output, and $y _ {neg}$ is the lowest bound $\hat { y } _ { neg }$ can be reached and used as ground truth, and $D$ is distribution distance metric which measures the similarity of output distribution $\hat { y } _ { neg }$ and$y _ {neg}$ and can be customized for specific tasks, KL divergence is used in our work:
+where $c$ is number of classes, $o$ is network output, and $D$ is distribution distance metric which measures the similarity of output distribution $\hat { y } _ { neg }$ and$y _ {neg}$ and can be customized for specific tasks, KL divergence is used in our work:

 $$KL ( y _ {neg} \| \hat { y } _ { neg} ) = \sum _ { i = 1 } ^ { c } y _ {neg(i)} \log \frac { y _ {neg(i)} } { \hat { y } _ { neg(i)} }$$

-The idea behind NAT is shown in the figure below (ref), the original network classifies the negative samples as ordinary data, because it is unaware of negative samples, but our approach involves negative samples, and enforces network to produce uniform distribution and that leads to negative-awared network.
-It known the information and data distribution of negative samples and postive samples.
+The intuition behind NAT is shown in the figure below (ref), the original network classifies the negative samples as ordinary data, because it is unaware of negative samples, but our approach involves negative samples, and enforces network to produce $\frac{1}{c}$ for each class and that leads to negative-awared network, the information and data distribution of negative samples and postive samples are known.

 ![nat-ori-data-distribution](R/nat-ori-data-distribution.svg)![nat-ori-data-distribution](R/nat-data-distribution.svg)